![]() |

 any devices that are causing the circuit breakers to trip.
 (This is easier said

 than done and defeats the whole point for having the breaker.)
 It should be noted that Federal Pacific is no longer in business.
 Aftermarket breakers are available for these panels.
 Most of these panels are large and had a lot of circuits and the cost of replacing all the breakers is often more than the cost of installing a new panel.
-The Solution LINKS: CPSC test data showing that up to 2/3 of FPE breakers fail:
+The Solution LINKS: CPSC test data showing that up to 2/3 of FPE breakers fail: Click on the links to the left for more important information.

 |